 Common mistakes

-- Using https://rutaapi.com as the API URL — that is the marketing site, not the API root.
+- Using https://rutaapi.com as the Base URL — that is the marketing site, not the API root.

-- Using https://app.rutaapi.com as the API URL — that is for account management, not the API.
+- Using https://app.rutaapi.com as the Base URL — that is for account management, not the API.

 - Using https://api.rutaapi.com without /v1 when Open WebUI expects an OpenAI-compatible /v1 endpoint.

-- Pasting https://api.rutaapi.com/v1/chat/completions as the API URL — that is an endpoint, not the root.
+- Pasting https://api.rutaapi.com/v1/chat/completions as the Base URL — that is an endpoint, not the root.

 - Setting a RutaAPI key but keeping another provider's URL.

-- Setting the URL correctly but using an API key from another platform.
+- Setting the Base URL correctly but using an API key from another platform.

 - Guessing model IDs instead of using /v1/models.